epitech-mirroring/R-Type/documentation/benchmarks/graphical_library_benchmark/graphical_library_benchmark.md

 ### Test Scripts

-Include the test scripts and commands used to run the benchmarks.
+Here are the test scripts and commands used to run the benchmarks.

 ```bash
 # Example command to run a benchmark for SFML